-This Raspberry Filled Chocolate Mousse Cake with chocolate ganache would be a perfect and decadent ending to any Valentine’s Day or special occasion.
-With its fresh raspberry filling, layers of moist chocolate cake, airy chocolate mousse and rich chocolate ganache, it’s fit for royalty.
+This Raspberry Filled Chocolate Mousse Cake with chocolate ganache is a perfectly decadent ending to any Valentine’s Day or special occasion.
+With its fresh raspberry filling, layers of moist chocolate cake, airy 3-ingredient chocolate mousse and rich chocolate ganache, it’s fit for royalty.
 Whether you make this cake for Valentine’s, a special occasion or just because, you can’t go wrong.
-It’s sure to put an extra special touch on the night and leave your sweet chocolate-y tooth fully satisfied.
+It’s sure to put an extra special touch on the night and leave your sweet tooth fully satisfied.

 Here’s a little video I made to show you how easy this Raspberry-Filled Chocolate Mousse Cake is to assemble.